authelia/authelia/docs/content/roadmap/active/openid-connect.md

 ---
 title: "OpenID Connect 1.0"
 description: "Authelia OpenID Connect 1.0 Provider Implementation"
-lead: "The OpenID Connect 1.0 Provider role is a very useful but complex feature to enhance interoperability of Authelia with other products. "
+summary: "The OpenID Connect 1.0 Provider role is a very useful but complex feature to enhance interoperability of Authelia with other products. "
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []